digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
 * What is progressive rendering?
 * Have you used different HTML templating languages before?
-No. Examples of what I didn't use: Jade, EJS, HandlebarsJs, Underscore Templates, Mustache
+No, but I'm familiar with Jade, EJS, HandlebarsJs, Underscore Templates, Mustache

 #### CSS Questions: